gesiscss/IWAAN/README.md

 ## Need Help?
 Found a bug?

 Submit an issue to GitHub if you find one, and feel free to submit pull requests with bug fixes or changes.

+## Future development

+We are already working on new features, such as clustering edits together into topics, but this will take a while to reach the (more or less) stable version.

 ## Contact